KesharwaniArpita/outreachy-contributions/README.md

-# Predicting Chemical Toxicity with Tox21: A Machine Learning Pipeline for Safer Drug Discovery
+# Predicting Chemical Toxicity with Tox21: A Deep Learning Pipeline for Safer Drug Discovery

 This project is part of my Outreachy contribution period, focusing on building a machine learning pipeline to predict chemical toxicity using the Tox21 dataset from the Therapeutics Data Commons.
 It includes end-to-end data handling, exploratory data analysis, feature engineering with molecular embeddings using Ersilia, tackling class imbalance using SMOTE, and building a customised neural network.
 The goal is to enable early toxicity screening in the drug development pipeline.